 - Select the playlist you want to be shuffled

 - Turn off shuffle in the Spotify app

-- You can now listen to the playlist that has been randomised by the shuffler
+- You can now listen to the playlist that has been randomized by the shuffler

-In order to get a new randomly playlist, you’d have to repeat the same steps with the Spotify shuffle app so that your playlist is shuffled randomly in a new order every time.
+In order to get a new random playlist, you’d have to repeat the same steps with the Spotify shuffle app so that your playlist is shuffled randomly in a new order every time.